AlexBaldman/Memorization-Station/README.md

 <br>

 # Memorization Station

 > _**A Metaphorical Mansion of Memory Material.**_

 ## Project Overview

-_An application designed to serve as an intuitive tool for building and storing
+_An application designed to serve as an intuitive tool for building and storing of

 Memory systems have been used to aid in retaining and recalling important information about the world throughout history.
 The key insight and basic fundamental principle of most of these systems is that we can remember most efficiently when engaging the visual cortex.